Miikoooo/saikko/README.md

 Dropdown Menu:

-    Select your Ranked in Leauge, if you do not have a ranked pick your last rank, if you where never ranked do a serious choice of your gameplay.
+    Select your Ranked in Leauge, if you do not have a ranked pick your last rank, if you where never ranked do a serious choice based of your gameplay.

 Player Array:

-    After you add players you will see them listed, if you want to remove them just do a left click.
+    After you add players you will see them listed, if you want to remove them just do a left click on the name of a player.

 Plus Symbol: